 An unrepentant heart is one of the toughest issues I have when trying to financially counsel non-believers.
 They’re more than willing to listen to biblical wisdom when it comes to their money because they see how it can fix their immediate problems and that’s what they want.
 For some, the difficulty comes when the solution requires a change in behavior that conflicts with their heart.
 If they love their lifestyle or their possessions more than the idea of being out of debt, they will give up and say it’s not worth it.
 For others, they may persevere and eventually get their house in order only to then submit to their sinful desires from a more sound financial position.
 In either case, we see the same result, which is sinful living that fails to glorify God.
 We can’t look at either situation and feel like we’ve succeeded.

-If you would like to read more about providing counsel to the heart, I highly recommend Instruments in the Redeemer’s Hands by Paul David Tripp.
+If you would like to read more about providing counsel to the heart, I highly recommend Instruments in the Redeemer’s Hands or Sex and Money by Paul David Tripp.

 Brad Graber, CFP® has been working with clients on personal financial planning and investment issues since 1996.
 He invests his time mentoring and educating individuals on ways to be better stewards of the resources God has entrusted to them.